Premiership of Margaret Thatcher: 1987 general election landslide victory

-Thatcher led her party to a landslide victory in the 1987 general election with a 102-seat majority.
+Thatcher led her party to another landslide victory in the 1987 general election with a 102-seat majority.
 Her resolute personality played a key role in overcoming the well-organised, media-wise Labour campaign led by Neil Kinnock, who was weakened by his party's commitment to unilateral nuclear disarmament at a time Thatcher was helping to end the Cold War.
 Fleet Street (the national newspapers) mostly supported her and were rewarded with regular press briefings by her press secretary, Bernard Ingham.
 Polls showed that Thatcher's leadership style was more important for voters than party identification, economic concerns, and indeed all other issues.
-She entered the record books, becoming the longest continuously-serving prime minister since Lord Liverpool (1812–1827), and the first to win three successive elections since Lord Palmerston in 1865.
-On New Year's Day 1988, Thatcher became the longest-serving prime minister of the 20th century, having bested H.H.
-Asquith and Winston Churchill's records.
+She entered the record books, becoming the longest continuously serving prime minister since Lord Liverpool (1812–1827), and the first to win three successive elections since Lord Palmerston in 1865.
+On New Year's Day 1988, Thatcher became the longest-serving prime minister of the 20th century, having bested H. H. Asquith and Winston Churchill's records.

 Despite her third straight victory she remained a polarising figure.
 Performative hatred from the far left motivated scores of songs that "expressed anger, amusement, defiance and ridicule" towards her.
 A common chant among protestors was "Maggie Out!"